 Overview

-As you or a family member ages, you may have concerns about how to manage health problems.
-Most people would like to stay in their homes and have family members help them out.
+As you age, you may have concerns about how to manage health problems.
+Most people would like to stay in their homes with help from someone they know, like a family member or friend.

 This is where long-term care can help.
-It can provide a safe and structured environment for you or your loved one.
+It can give you a safe and structured environment.

 Long-term care:

-• Provides a range of services and supports.
+• Offers a range of services and supports.

 • Can provide medical or nonmedical help.